Everything We Know About 'The Witcher' Season 2

 Whether you were a gamer, a book reader, or simply a lover of convoluted high fantasy television, chances are you, along with apparently 76 million other people (according to Netflix's mighty suspicious new ratings report), deeply enjoyed the first season of The Witcher, the streaming service's first big-budget fantasy series.
 Based on the Polish book series by Andrzej Sapkowski, which inspired three video games of increasing quality, Netflix's The Witcher starred Henry Cavill as Geralt of Rivia, a traveling monster hunter who spends his days just trying to make a living in a scary, bizarre world.
 Relatable.
 Eight episodes of something like this is simply not enough to slake our thirst for burly armed creature beheadings and intricate magical politics, so for those of you searching the four winds for any hint of more, we've got you covered.

 Has The Witcher been renewed for Season 2?Yes!
-The show was actually renewed before the first season even aired in December 2019, which is a pretty good sign.
+The show was actually renewed before the first season even aired in December 2019.
+Considering it's one of Netflix's most-watched shows ever, it seemed like a no-brainer.
 Showrunner Lauren Schmidt Hissrich will return to helm the second season, which also rules because it's not every day we get to see high-budget fantasy TV directed by women!

-When is Season 2 coming?Netflix started filming Season 2 in London early this year, with a planned release sometime in 2021.
-However, like pretty much every other show and movie out there, production has been delayed because of the coronavirus -- one new member of the cast, Kristofer Hivju, actually tested positive.
-The Witcher had to shut down production in March, but, luckily, the show's official Twitter account announced (in character as a certain fan favorite bard) that they will officially start back up again on August 17.
+When is Season 2 coming?Netflix started filming Season 2 in London early in 2020, with a planned release sometime in 2021.
+However, like pretty much every other show and movie out there, production has been delayed because of the coronavirus—one new member of the cast, Kristofer Hivju, actually tested positive.
+The Witcher had to shut down production back in March 2020, but, luckily, the show's official Twitter account announced (in character as a certain fan favorite bard) that they'd officially start back up again on August 17, 2020.
+On April 2, 2021 the official Netflix account confirmed that production had officially finished.

 Aside from the core cast, a bunch of secondary humans and sorcerers will return as well, including Lars Mikkelsen as the scheming warlock Stregobor and MyAnna Buring as head sorceress Tissaia.
 Also returning are Tom Canton as the elf Filavandrel, Lilly Cooper as Murta, Jeremy Crawford as dragon hunter Yarpen Zigrin, Eamon Farren as the terrifying black knight Cahir, Mahesh Jadu as Vilgefortz, Terence Maynard as Artorius, Mimi Ndiweni as Fringilla Vigo, Royce Pierreson as Istredd, Wilson Radjou-Pujalte as Dara, Anna Shaffer as the sorceress Triss Merigold, and Therica Wilson Read as Sabrina.